Denver weather: What to know about the dangerous cold ahead

 Looking ahead: Snow, dangerous cold

-The mountains will be the first to see snow early Wednesday morning.
-By Wednesday night, the snowfall will dip from north to south as the cold front moves in, bringing a big temperature drop.
-The metro will be about 41 degrees at 2 p.m.
+The mountains will be the first to see snow- some late tonight and most by early Wednesday morning.
+By Wednesday evening, snow moves in from north to south as the cold front moves in, bringing a drastic temperature drop.
+The metro will be about 42 degrees at 2 p.m.
 Wednesday.
 By 7 p.m., temperatures will drop to the single digits.

+The wind chill will be the most dangerous part of this storm system.

 The wind chill watch is in effect from 8 p.m.
 Wednesday until 11 a.m.
 Friday for the Denver metro area, Front Range and Eastern Plains.